nilaykumar/nilaykumar.github.io/content/garden/december-adventure.md

 congestion pricing.
 It looks like they analyzed a combination of epa and city sensors.
 I'd like to get around to understanding this more carefully, so maybe I'll leave this for another day (it seems the code is on [GitHub](https://github.com/timothyfraser/nyc_congestion_rep)).

+## December 11 {#december-11}

+Working late today, but while I'm taking a bit of a break, here's some thoughts on basic functionality of a static site generator/site design that I'd like:

+-   **input:** I like the idea of writing in markdown, because I think you can throw in html when you need to. important to have utf8 support, which I tend to use for cjk characters.
+I do also hope to getting back to writing about math at some point -- unfortunately I remember mathjax being pretty big and slow. it'd be nice to avoid javascript entirely and see if there are any backend solutions. there's always the more human route, which is to handwrite via tablet, but that is not very accessibility friendly
+-   **target low page size:** aim for fast load times, maybe automatically replace images with low-res variants that can be clicked on to redirect to the full one (I suppose there's a word for this: thumbnails), stick with default fonts and simple design that can look good on most devices
+-   **basic metadata:** creation and modification dates, tags. not sure if index pages are really needed
+-   **backlinks:** so fun
+-   **unhierarchical:** I'm interested in trying out a mostly flat wiki/memex style approach, letting tags do the organization.

+Then there's some more fun things after the basic functionality is done:

+-   **output:** supporting multiple outputs, say gophermap for gopher or gemtext for gemini
+-   **fun little modules:** a little program that detects and reports linkrot, or a little date-to-co2ppm transformer, or whatever other silly thing I think up of

+Before bed I got `gforth` and `uxn` installed, and was playing around learning the basics of forth-style programming.
+It's not as scary as it looked, and I hope to get some time to play with them tomorrow.

 ---